nlordell/ethnum-rs/README.md

 # `ethnum`

-This crate provides implementations for a 256-bit signed and unsigned integer, the primitive integer type in Ethereum.
+This crate provides implementations for 256-bit integers, the primitive integer type in Ethereum.
 This implementation is meant to be as close as possible to Rust integer primitives, implementing the same methods and traits.

 ## Usage